deephyper/tutorials/tutorials/scripts/01_Tuning_of_MPI_programs/README.rst

 This tutorial demonstrates the DeepHyper ability to optimize hyperparameters of MPI programs.
 As a demonstration example, we write simple MPI c++ code and compile it to obtain a binary.
 When executed the binary initializes MPI, prints some information, and computes a polynomial with parameter obtained through the command line.
 In DeepHyper we will optimize this binary as black-box function which obtains some parameters through the command line (or input file) and produces a result of executioni.

 This demonstration emulates a situation when a user has a binary that does some computations, and hyperparameters of these computations have to be optimized.
 In general, one can split binary execution into three stages.
-In the first, initialization stage, all necessary input files are prepared and a logging directory is created.
+In the initialization stage, all necessary input files are prepared and a logging directory is created.
 In the second stage, an MPI program is submitted for execution.
-And, in the third, finalization stage, output files or artifacts are saved and analyzed, target value obtained from them is returned to DeepHyper.
+And, in the finalization stage, output files or artifacts are saved and analyzed, target value obtained from them is returned to DeepHyper.

 The tutorial requires the installation of ``parse``: